Network Rail will carry out major engineering works between Three Bridges and Brighton / Lewes / Hove.

 Why is this work happening?

-The nine-day closure in February is so that Network Rail can renew a junction near Haywards Heath, carry out track replacement in the Burgess Hill area and upgrade some drainage systems near Balcombe, all work that can only be done when trains are not running.
+The closures are so that Network Rail can renew a junction near Haywards Heath, carry out track replacement in the Burgess Hill area and upgrade some drainage systems near Balcombe, all work that can only be done when trains are not running.
 These improvements will help to avoid future disruption to your journeys in the area.

 Engineers will also use the time to construct a new pedestrian underpass underneath the railway near Hassocks, and to carry out embankment stabilisation works to reduce the risks of landslips in future.